Livermore trick-or-treating event returns to city hall

 Shelton is still looking for participating businesses, churches and other organizations that would like to take part in the event, where city hall will provide the tables while the entities will be responsible for bringing candy to distribute.

-Participating organizations also have the option of having a game for the children to take part in, Shelton said, but not required.
+Participating organizations also have the option of having a game for the children to take part in, Shelton said, but it is not required.

-Citizens in Livermore that are not part of a business or organization are also invited to get involved and take part in the event if they wish as either volunteers or using city hall as an alternative location besides their home.
+Citizens in Livermore that are not part of a business or organization are also invited to get involved and take part in the event if they wish, either as volunteers or using city hall as an alternative location besides their home to hand out treats.

 “If somebody does live on a side street that doesn’t get much activity for trick-or-treaters and they want to come set up and hand on candy here, that’s fine too,” Shelton said.